MicrosoftEdge/MSEdgeExplainers/VersionHistory/SecurityPrivacyQuestionaire.md

 The feature may show or not show UI relating to changelogs being available or not available.

-> 12. What temporary identifiers might this this specification create or expose to the web?
+> 12. What temporary identifiers might this specification create or expose to the web?

 N/A